xnd-project/libndtypes/doc/src/pattern-matching.rst

 General notes
 *************

-:py:class:`ndt.type` instances have a :py:meth:`match` method for determining whether the argument type is compatible with the instance type.
+:py:class:`ndt` instances have a :py:meth:`match` method for determining whether the argument type is compatible with the instance type.
 The match succeeds if and only if the set of types described by the right hand side is a subset of the set of types described by the left hand side.